arshpunia/shark-chain/README.md

 ## The Road ahead ##

 - Like I have mentioned before, shark-chain is custom built for my use, and I plan on keep adding features as my priorities shift and evolve.
 With that said, I will get started on a more generic version hopefully in Q1 2021.
+- One of biggest blunders I made early on was to not have a simple ID for each task.
+It is sometimes cumbersome and even inefficient to have to write the entire task description while marking it as complete.
+I'll definitely fix this soon.
 - However, if you want to play with shark-chain, please reach out, and I'd be happy to help you set it up, and even make custom mods for your use cases.

 ## Suggestions ##